 This experience, Feldman writes, “shattered the illusion that I had begun living under, namely, that Germany was a country in which the majority of people condemn right-wing extremism and have wrestled with their past and learned from it.”
 Though the tattooed man, a far-right local politician, ended up in jail (Germany has strict laws against the promotion of Nazi ideology), in Feldman’s mind, the issue was far from settled.

 Across her three memoirs, Feldman is always thinking about her Jewish identity.
 How can a person who senses herself an outsider find home?
 How does one fulfill an obligation to one’s forebears and honor generations of trauma?
-How to feel comfortable with so many blond-haired people and antisemites in the world?
+Or feel comfortable with so many blond-haired people and antisemites in the world?
+(Feldman has a fraught relationship with blond hair.
+While it makes her sharply conscious of her own appearance, she also confesses, “When I met my husband for the first time at the age of seventeen, I focused mostly on his golden hair and what that would mean for my genetic legacy.”
+And when her son was born blond, she thanked God, because “he’ll pass for non-Jewish.”)

 Feldman may have left the Orthodox community, but for her, Jewishness is indelible.
 As she explains to an artist friend in the United States, she “could not reinvent” herself “the way he had, for even if I changed the way I spoke or the way I dressed, I did not have the basic genetic traits required to project the kind of sophisticated waspy eccentricity that he did.
 I would always be seen as a Jew trying to camouflage myself.”